Posts

 Image

 Happy New Year's Eve Day!
 I want to take a short break from writing about all of the healthy, minimalist, unprocessed foods that the Standard American Diet (SAD) has neglected for far too long to tell you that I appreciate you, dear readers.
 I hope we can fill this next year with positive change, gratitude, joy, and purpose.
 3 ideas to inspire you 1.
 Pick a word.
 Choose one word to define what you want to experience this year.
 Maybe your word will be freedom (from debt, from regret, from fear).
 Maybe it will be joy , mindfulness , or gratitude .
 If you desire to get fit or lose weight, you might choose health , movement , or even vegetables .
 Once you choose your word, let it influence other choices you make.
 Let it be your mantra and your guide.
 2. Make a plan to get out of debt.
-A load of debt is absolutely no fun, and can stress you and your family every single day.
-When my husband and I were in debt (with an underwater mortgage, large auto loan, and about
+A load of debt can stress you and your family every single day.
+When my husband and I were in debt (with an underwater mortgage, large auto loan, and about $12,000 in credit card deb

 It's Not a Diet, It's a Lifestyle